Insight Bristol and the Think Family Database

-Due to the nature of the work we do and the need to share data between partner organisations, we have a privacy notice in place.
+Due to the nature of the work we do and the need to share data between partner organisations, we have a privacy notice.

-This is to ensure your data is safe and any sharing doesn’t violate the data protection act.
+This is to make sure your data is safe and any sharing doesn’t violate the Data Protection Act.